tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

   * `sfDoctrineDataRetriever`, `sfPropelDataRetriever`: These classes are only used by ObjectHelper, which is deprecated

+  * `sfWidgetFormI18nSelectLanguage`, `sfWidgetFormI18nSelectCurrency`, and
+    `sfWidgetFormI18nSelectCountry`: Use the corresponding `Choice` widgets
+    (`sfWidgetFormI18nChoiceLanguage`, `sfWidgetFormI18nChoiceCurrency`, and
+    `sfWidgetFormI18nChoiceCountry` respectively) as they act exactly in the same way, except they have more customization possibilities

 The following classes have been removed in symfony 1.3:

   * `sfCommonFilter`: see the "Removal of the common filter" section of the